pharanbrush/animators_gif_enjoyer/test/TEST.md

   - [ ] Play button reacts to play/pause state.
   - [ ] Click on the playing slider to stop playing.
   - [ ] Middle-click slider toggles wide mode.
+  - [ ] Scrub with frame number
-  - [ ] Scroll on the slider to move up and down
+    - [ ] Scroll on the frame number to change frame.
-    - [ ] Should pull the playback when in play mode.
+    - [ ] Drag starting from the frame number to scrub/change frame.
   - [ ] Keyboard shortcuts
     - [ ] `,` and `.`
     - [ ] `left arrow` and `right arrow`
     - [ ] `home` and `end`
-  - [ ] Dragging slider updates shown frame without lag
   - [ ] Custom frame range
+    - [ ] Clicking start frame moves to the start frame based on the current range.
-    - [ ] Clicking start frame opens and closes frame range options
+    - [ ] Double-clicking the start frame when at the start frame opens and closes frame range options.
+    - [ ] Clicking end frame moves to the end frame based on the current range.
-    - [ ] Clicking end frame opens and closes frame range options
+    - [ ] Double-clicking on the end frame when at the end frame opens and closes frame range options.
     - [ ] Clicking X next to the frame range closes range options
     - [ ] Bottom shows number of frames in frame range
     - [ ] Bottom shows frame range in seconds based on framerate.
+    - [ ] Start and end frame on the top slider changes when you change frame range with the bottom slider
+    - [ ] Top slider adjusts its range (start, end and current positions) when you change the frame range with the bottom slider.
     - [ ] Dragging start and end previews the frame
     - [ ] Dragging start and end switches back to current frame when released
     - [ ] Return to frame range after moving slider outside of frame range.
 Should clamp.